Sillybutts/GameFaceTrion/README.md

 - **New Muzzles & SCARs**
 - - SCAR Lookalike Muzzle https://www.youtube.com/watch?v=KT8aSmv8EyI
-- - MegaXL Spigot SCAR
+- - MegaXL Spigot SCAR (THIS WILL LAUNCH MEGA XL BETTER IF YOU PUT AN 016 O-RING BETWEEN THE ATTACHMENT AND THE ATTACHMENT LUG ON THE BLASTER)
 - - SCAR inserts for default included Trion muzzle https://www.youtube.com/watch?v=wa9wTFDM8aU
 - - SillyCollet quick barrel swap muzzle (by Chance)
 - - Print all of these muzzle things with supports.
 Preferably tree supports, only touching buildplate.
 Might need a brim with the SCARs.